sohail7784/Real-Time-Clickstream-Analytics-Pipeline/README.md

 ---

 ## Quick Start
-First Of Extract The ZIP Folder
+First Of Extract The ZIP Folder then

 **Prerequisites:** Docker Desktop, Python 3.9+

 ```bash